 Similarly, if you do end up going to school in NYC, keep an eye on the weather report for "Ozone Action Days," days where ozone concentration is high.
 Even if you're not particularly sensitive to ozone, it's a good idea to spend much of an Ozone Action Day indoors, if it's possible.

 Good luck in choosing schools!
-If New York City's the place you gotta be, take some time to think about your asthma and, just to be safe, have a conversation with your health care provider or allergist before you pack your bags — s/he will be able to give you more individualized advice on how to manage your asthma in a large metropolis such as NYC, or make a referral to someone in NYC who can help you manage your asthma.
+If New York City's the place you gotta be, take some time to think about your asthma and, just to be safe, have a conversation with your health care provider or allergist before you pack your bags — they will be able to give you more individualized advice on how to manage your asthma in a large metropolis such as NYC, or make a referral to someone in NYC who can help you manage your asthma.
 Wherever you end up, keep an eye out for what could make your condition worse, and don't let your asthma get in the way of your dreams.

 In a New York state of mind,Alice!